Hairtrigger-Bunnies/bangazon-api/README.md

-# bangazon-api

 # BangazonAPI

-This is an API for Bangazon INC. This API will allow user to GET, POST, PUT, and DELETE items from the Bangazon Database.
-Before you can utilize the database, there are a few things you need to make sure you have installed.
+Welcome to the API for Bangazon INC. This API will allow user to GET, POST, PUT, and DELETE items from the Bangazon Database.
+Before you're able to utilize the database, there are a few items you need to have installed.

-# Installing Core Technologies
+# Installing Technologies

 ## SQLite